MartinBradbury/walking-the-wainwrights/README.md

 ### Lighthouse results table

 Lighthouse tests were ran on all pages.
-Pages showed lower performance than I wanted even after i converted my images to webp.
-Further development of the site would include me not only ensuring all image uploads are converted to webp format but also the delivery from Cloudinary would be https and not require the browser to make this change to secure the image download from the storage site.
+Pages showed lower performance than I wanted even after i converted my images to webp and corrected some of the suggestions.
+It time allowed and with further development of the site I would include not only ensuring all image uploads are converted to webp format but also the delivery from Cloudinary would be https and not require the browser to make this change to secure the image download from the storage site.

 #### About pages
 ![About Page Desktop](/readme_imgs/Lighthouse/Aboutld.png)